 Plantar fasciitis commonly causes stabbing pain that usually occurs with your very first steps in the morning.
 Once your foot limbers up, the pain of plantar fasciitis normally decreases, but it may return after long periods of standing or after getting up from a seated position.

-- CERTAIN SPORTS: Long-distance running, ballistic jumping activities, ballet dancing, aerobics can put a lot of stress on the fascia lying on the bottom of the heel
+- Certain activities: Long-distance running, ballistic jumping activities, ballet dancing, aerobics can put a lot of stress on the fascia lying on the bottom of the heel.

-Plantarfasciitis is a condition that can be treated conservatively for most parts, the longer the patient ignores the symptoms there is higher chance that the condition would turn into a chronic inflammatory process.
+Plantar Fasciitis is a condition that can be mostly treated conservatively but, the longer the patient ignores the symptoms there is a higher chance that the condition would turn into a chronic inflammatory process.
 Most cases can be treated with the correct treatment plan; the goal of the treatment should be to avoid surgery or injections.